equinixmetal-archive/docs-packet-legacy/guides/virtualization/vmware.md

 There are many variables which can be set to customize your install within `00-vars.tf`.
 The default variables to bring up a 3 node vSphere cluster and linux router using Packet's [s1.large.x86](https://www.packet.com/cloud/servers/s1-large/).
 Change each default variable at your own risk.

 There are some variables you must set with a terraform.tfvars files.
 You need to set `auth_token` & `organization_id` to connect to Packet and the `project_name` which will be created in Packet.
-We will need an S3 compatible object store to download "Closed Source" packages such as vCenter.
+Make use of your compatable S3 solution, in our case [Minio](https://www.packet.com/resources/guides/minio/), to download "Closed Source" packages such as vCenter.
 You'll provide `s3_url`, `s3_bucket_name`, `s3_access_key`, `s3_secret_key` as well as the vCenter ISO file name as `vcenter_iso_name`.

-Here is a quick command plus sample values to start file for you (make sure you adjust the variables to match your environment, pay specail attention that the `vcenter_iso_name` matches whats in your bucket):
+Here is a quick command plus sample values to start file for you (make sure you adjust the variables to match your environment, pay special attention that the `vcenter_iso_name` matches whats in your bucket):
 ```bash
 cat <<EOF >terraform.tfvars
 auth_token = "cefa5c94-e8ee-4577-bff8-1d1edca93ed8"